Minnesotaduke/RProgMovie/README.md

     Training and test data splitting, RMSE and metric evaluation and analysis

--   Software Engineering: Clean Documented and Reproducible code, created UI user friendly movie input for anaylsis
+-   Feature Engineering: Clean Documented and Reproducible code, created UI user friendly movie input for anaylsis

 **How it Works**